pexus/PerfLog/README.txt

 Extensibility
 -------------

-PerfLog is extensible and easily customizable.
+Pexus PerfLog is extensible and easily customizable.
 Custom performance metrics can be captured and logged from application code in addition to the standard J2EE requests and JDBC SQL queries.
 PerfLog filter code can be extended easily to capture custom metrics or custom session data e.g. extracting userid